-For the past decade, Afghan women cyclists have become a ‘right to ride’ movement.
-These women have defied gender stereotypes, inspired the world, and have risked their lives to ride a bike.
+Over the past decade, Afghan women cyclists transformed in to ‘right to ride’ movement.
+They defied gender stereotypes, inspired the world, and risked their lives to ride a bike.

-For these trailblazing women, the Taliban’s takeover of Afghanistan ends life as they know it and they are at high risk of retribution.
-We are supporting these women and have established a fund to aid in evacuating and resettling them, along with their families and allied activists.
+For these trailblazing women, the Taliban’s takeover of Afghanistan ends life as they know it and they are at high risk of retribution. iProbono is supporting these women and has established a fund to evacuate and resettle them, along with their families and allied activists.

 Where it all started

-Beginning in 2011, the first handful of Afghan women to train as cyclists began in Kabul.
+Beginning in 2011, the first handful of Afghan women began training as cyclists in Kabul.
 Ten years later, a revolution on two wheels was sweeping the country, with recognised women’s teams in seven regions.
 Women competed in both road and cycling races, as well as BMX competitions.
 Bike clubs arose as a regular social activity led by the young women themselves.

-These women of the first National Cycling Team cracked open the gender barrier that kept girls off bikes.
-And while all sports have benefits to young people in regards to increased confidence and better health outcomes, there is now international recognition that cycling is a simple, low cost and effective tool for development and a means of achieving national and international development goals.
+The first National Cycling Women’s Team cracked open the gender barrier that had kept girls off bikes.
+While all sports benefit young people, increasing confidence and improving health outcomes, there is now international recognition that cycling is a simple, low cost and effective means of achieving national and international development goals.

 The recent turn of events

-The collapse of Afghanistan on 8th August mobilised Shannon to help evacuate the Afghan women’s cycling team, as well as other female athletes.
+The collapse of Afghanistan on 8 August this year mobilised Shannon to help evacuate the Afghan women’s cycling team, as well as other female athletes.
 Working with a coalition of players including iProbono, Shannon has been able to evacuate athletes and secure emergency visas, but there are still many that remain trapped, currently in hiding.

 Where will the funds go?

-This fund will assist in the evacuation, resettlement and long-term relationship building of young Afghan women who rode bikes.
-Recognising that evacuation is only the first step, we need to support these girls with visa applications and relocation, as well as enlist the help of the cycling community, so that they may begin to reconstruct their lives and identities, which were painstakingly obliterated during the evacuation.
+This fund iProbono is raising will assist in the evacuation, resettlement and long-term relationship building of young Afghan women who rode bikes.
+Recognising that evacuation is only the first step, we need to provide comprehensive care and advise on visa applications and relocation, as well as enlist the help of the cycling community, to ensure the women we are working with can reconstruct their lives, which were obliterated during the evacuation.

-In fear of Taliban reprisals, these young women, like so many others, deleted their online presence, burned diplomas, photographs, and cycling gear.
-In the long run, we plan to bring these girls together for face-to-face outdoor and cycling programmes so that they can stay engaged despite being scattered across the globe.
-This fund will ensure that we can help them rebuild their lives and reconnect with their culture through exploring different countries where they are resettled on bikes, continuing their advocacy for Afghan women’s right to ride and be free.
+Fearing Taliban reprisals, these young women, like so many others, deleted their online presence, burned diplomas, photographs and cycling gear.
+In the long run, we plan to bring these girls together for face-to-face outdoor and cycling programmes so that they can stay engaged despite being scattered across the globe. iProbono’s program and this fund will ensure that we can help them rebuild their lives and reconnect with their culture while exploring the countries where they resettle and continue to advocate for Afghan women’s right to ride and be free.

 For more information, please contact: